SDU-Robotics/sdu_controllers/doc/pages/explanation/index.rst

 Explanation
 ***********
-Discussion and clarification of key topics related to sdu_controllers
+Discussion and clarification of key topics related to sdu_controllers to help you understand how things fit together.

-TODO
+TODO:

+* Add section that explains the analytical jacobian.